NAMTeam/Network-Addon-Mod/README.md

 the "Controller" directory.
 This script needs to be executed every time the metarules are updated or you checkout a different branch (which may update the metarules) in order to assert that the generated files are always up-to-date.

+Moreover, the script builds the INRUL files which can be found in the directory "target/INRULs" after running the script.